ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 You can check the exposed ports with `ddev describe` after the restart.

-_Note: In other projects you might come across docker-compose-files in the .ddev/-folder which also take care of exposing the vite port.
+_Note: In other tutorials or projects you may come across docker-compose-files in the .ddev/-folder which also take care of exposing the vite port.
 If you use `web_extra_exposed_ports`, you don't need these files._

 ### 2. Adjust the Vite config